-Do the opposite instead: let them believe something purposefully wrong, and by the time they’ll realize they’re down the wrong path, it will be too late.
+Do the opposite instead: let them believe something purposefully wrong, and by the time they’ll realize your game, it will be too late.

 Powerful people impress and intimidate by talking little.

 You don’t learn anything new by talking, and the more you speak, the higher the chances you’ll say something foolish.

 Reputation is the cornerstone of power.

-Thwart any attack against your reputation swiftly before they can gather any speed or power and destroy your enemies by undermining their reputation.
+Thwart any attack against your reputation swiftly before they can gather any speed and destroy your enemies by undermining their reputation.